Damon Huard

-Damon Paul Huard (born July 9, 1973) is a former American football quarterback.
+Damon Paul Huard (born July 9, 1973) is an American former professional football quarterback.
 He is the director of community relations and fundraising for the University of Washington football program, his alma mater.

 Huard was signed by the Cincinnati Bengals as an undrafted free agent in 1996, and played twelve seasons in the National Football League (NFL) with the Miami Dolphins, New England Patriots, and Kansas City Chiefs.
 While with the Patriots, he won two Super Bowl rings.

-Early years
+Early life

-Born in Yakima, Washington, Huard was raised southeast of Tacoma in Puyallup, where his father Mike was a high school teacher and head football coach.
-He was the first to hold a snap for kicker Ryan Longwell when they played for Aylen Junior High.
+Born in Yakima, Washington, Huard grew up southeast of Tacoma in Puyallup, where his father Mike Huard, was a high school teacher and the head football coach.
+He was the first player to hold a snap for kicker Ryan Longwell when they played for Aylen Junior High in Puyallup.

-Huard attended Puyallup High School, where he was a letterman for the Vikings in football and basketball.
-He played tight end as a sophomore, as the quarterback was senior Billy Joe Hobert.
-As a senior in 1990, Huard was named the Powerade State Player of the Year and won All-America honors.
+Damon Huard attended Puyallup High School, where he was a letterman for the Vikings in football and basketball.
+He played tight end as a sophomore, as the quarterback was senior Billy Joe Hobert who later was an NFL quarterback.
+As a senior in 1990, Huard was named the Powerade State Player of the Year winning All-America honors.

 College career

-After graduation from high school, Huard attended the University of Washington in Seattle, where he redshirted in 1991, the Huskies' national championship season.
+After graduating from high school, Huard attended the University of Washington in Seattle, where he redshirted in 1991, the Huskies' national championship season.
 Wearing jersey number 7, he started for the first time in 1993 under first-year head coach Jim Lambright, and continued as a starter through 1995.
-That season, he passed for 2,415 yards and 11 touchdowns; he finished his career as the Huskies' all-time passing leader with 5,692 yards.
+For the season, he passed for 2,415 yards and 11 touchdowns; he finished his career as the Huskies' all-time passing leader with 5,692 yards.

-As a junior in 1994, Huard led the Dawgs to an 18-point victory over the Miami Hurricanes at the Orange Bowl, halting their nine-year home winning streak at 58 games.
+As a junior in 1994, Huard led the Huskies to an 18-point victory over the Miami Hurricanes at the Orange Bowl in Miami, halting their nine-year home winning streak at 58 games.

 Professional career

 Cincinnati Bengals

-After going undrafted in the 1996 NFL Draft, Huard was signed by the Cincinnati Bengals as an undrafted free agent, but was waived on August 19.
+After going undrafted in the 1996 NFL draft, Huard was signed by the Cincinnati Bengals as an undrafted free agent, but was waived on August 19.